benielT/ops-hls-pact25-artifact/codegen_apps/README.md

 Power profile data recorded as ```*_hls_power_profile.csv``` where the prefix will be grid dimensions.
 These power usage data is extracted using ```xbuitil``` via OPS support script, [power_profile_hls.sh](../OPS/scripts/power_profile_hls.sh) called by the ```run_script.sh``` in each project.

 Additionally, OPS packaged with support scripts to generate profile summaries, which are added as artifacts.
-Further details in section []() how to run these support scripts to generate summeries.
+Further details in section [Build OPS/Secrion 4](#4-run-profile-scripts-for-data-summaries) how to run these support scripts to generate summeries.

 ### Build OPS
 #### 1. Setup environment